 What benefit can I gain from being friends with them?

 Those who reside in positions of power or influence are pursued, and we reject those with excess baggage.
 Do we give out compliments similar to a candidate running for office, hoping to win their vote?

 Are we surrounded by a train of awesome people just like us: same political views, socioeconomic status, color, religious views, etc.?

 With this mentality, we relentlessly size people up and categorize them as allies or enemies.
 Can they help us gain position or praise?
 If someone appears to be a contender for the crown, we get our feathers all ruffled.
 Our relationships enter the boxing ring and we have the eye of the tiger and they are going to hear me roar!

 Yes, as women we are way more likely to lust after each other than after Magic Mike.

 I start to pick up the bricks and mortar to build a tribute to myself.
 Twisted up in delusions of grandeur, I think the show is all about me.
 Sometimes I even go so far as to think without me, there is no show.

-When my husband and I came to Pleasant Valley Community Church about 10 years ago, there wasn’t anyone to lead the music.
+When my husband and I came to Pleasant Valley Community Church, there wasn’t anyone to lead the music.
 So of course, as the pastor’s wife, I was expected to have musical abilities and lead things.
 I did not have any piano skills, but I did know how to play a little guitar because I used to try and impress the band guys.
 So, next thing you know, I was leading the music.